kenyapcomau/eforth/z80eforth-asz80/README.md

 You will need to write chip specific initialisation routines and I/O words, as well as interrupt handlers for the SIO.
 That is, if you choose to use interrupt handling for SIO.
 Probably a good idea, given how slow an interpreted (albeit threaded interpreted) language will be on a slow micro.
 But maybe you are running this on a modern fast Z80 descendant.
 Also you may want to modify the memory layout.

-If you get something to work on your platform, I encourage you to put them in a subdirectory named after your platform, and submit a git pull request.
+If you get something to work on your platform, I encourage you to put it in a subdirectory named after your platform, and submit a git pull request.
 Please also write something about your hardware configuration to help others reuse your code.
 I will leave the original sources as is, except for fixes for bugs which are discovered.

 Platform also means any simulators if you get this eForth to work under one.